 Hire for Attitude and Skill

 Nathan: Yeah, I’m not a big fan of training for skill.
 I like to hire people that already have the skill and bring something to the table.
-I’ll train them how I want stuff done, how my company runs, how our processes are, but I’m not looking to take someone and teach them Google PPC from the ground up.
+I’ll onboard them for how I want stuff done, how the marketplace runs, how our processes are, but I’m not looking to take someone and teach them Google PPC from the ground up.
 That’s a huge investment, and even if I do it at a high level, they could just leave and take their talent somewhere else.

-It’s very hard to get a return on investment for training, unless it’s just your company policies and processes.
+It’s very hard to get a return on investment for teaching, unless it’s just your company policies and processes.
 Even then, I like to break it down across employees and workers.
-If I run a bakery, I don’t wanna train someone to do my accounting, my baking, be my cashier.
-I wanna have individual training for each one so that I’m protected.
+If I run a bakery, I don’t wanna teach someone to do my accounting, my baking, be my cashier.
+I wanna have individual onboarding for each one so that I’m protected.
 If someone leaves, it’s very easy to replace.
-If I’m training everyone to do everything, it just doesn’t make you diversified, and again, it’s very hard to get a return on investment.
+If I’m teaching everyone to do everything, it just doesn’t make you diversified, and again, it’s very hard to get a return on investment.

 Jaime: Okay, I really appreciate you saying that because a lot of people are like, “Oh, we can just train them,” and I’m like, “Do you know how much time that’s gonna take?”
 I think that’s the thing that people don’t – they’re like, “I love them, and they’re amazing, and they’re a workaholic, so they’re great.”
 Go.

 Nathan: They’re great, but they don’t have any skills that are contributing positively to your company.